Lordtitan001/personal-website/README.md

 # personal-website
 This a an open source project.
-Fork and make it yourserlf.
-Just don't forget to link my website if you use it.
+I have spend a lot of of time design and build this website from scratch, fork and make it your own, just don't forget to link my website if you use it.
+Thank you.

 # Command
 I used Ionic as a wrapper to angular 8 for the frontend.